Pooke-boop/Bingus_Mod_Menu/README.md

 Launch gorilla tag (Airlink or connected with a wire), and on your left controller press y.

-And GG you know have Karr's Mod Menu!
+And GG you know have Bingus's Mod Menu!